CptBlacksheep/Launch-of-Exile/README.md

 - Help, my programm wont start

   That might be beacause it needs admin rights (.ahk scripts for instance) try to set the launcher to start in admin mode (right click -> properties -> compatibility -> change settings for all users -> start as admin)

+- Can i skip the launcher entirely?

+  Yes!
+Just create a shortcut and add -skiplauncher to the target (right click -> properties)
 ---
 This product isn't affiliated with or endorsed by Grinding Gear Games in any way.